fkleon/pond/packages/website/src/site/guide.md

 **This is the documentation for the next version (1.0 alpha) of Pond.js, written in Typescript.
 This version has a brand new fully typed API.
 [CHANGES.md](https://github.com/fkleon/pond/blob/master/CHANGES.md) contains an overview of the differences between the old pre-1.0 API and this one**

-Version 0.8.x ([Documentation](https://esnet-pondjs.appspot.com/#/)) is the last released version of the old Pond.js API.
-Note that v0.8 is the only version currently aligned with react-timeseries-charts.
-If you are using react-timeseries-charts or any other library that depends on the old API, you should use version 0.8.x.

 ---

 ## Introduction